 Responsible for enhancing the internal organization processes and infrastructure including financial management and oversight, human resources, and operations.

-Assists the Executive Director of the DLF in budgeting, strategic planning, development and management of staffing and events, and in representing the Digital Library Federation to working groups, CLIR/DLF affiliates, and the wider community.
+Assists the DLF Director in budgeting, strategic planning, development and management of staffing and events, and in representing the Digital Library Federation to working groups, CLIR/DLF affiliates, and the wider community.

 Creates and implements CLIR’s annual development plan and strategy; manages sponsorship and membership renewal process.

 Fosters communication among senior leadership and program staff, assists the president in identifying new trends in higher education and opportunities for CLIR’s investment, and maintains the organizational archive.
 Also works on the Leading Change Institute, the Digitizing Hidden Collections and Recordings at Risk grant programs, and the CLIR Mellon Fellowships for Dissertation Research in Original Sources.